 Questions Answers Who?
 I use media.
-Students, teachers, parents, employers and employees-almost everyone uses media.
-What?
+Students, teachers, parents, employers and employees-almost everyone uses media. what?
 The media can be a lot of things.
 Television, radio, e-mail (I think), newspapers, magazines, books.
 Where?
 The media is almost everywhere now.
 It's in homes, at work, in cars, even on cell phones!
 When?
 Media has been around for a long time, but seems a lot more important now.
 Why?
 Hmm.
 This is a good question.
 I don't know why there is mass media.
-Maybe we have it because we have the technolog, now.
+Maybe we have it because we have the technology now.
 Or people live far away from their families and they have to stay in touch.
-How?
-Well, media is possible because of the technology inventions, but I don't know how they all work!
+How? low?
+Well, media is possible because of the technology invention